wilfriedbako/Cloud-project-aegis-/README.md

 Project Aegis is a cloud native file integrity monitoring system designed to ensure authenticity, traceability, and security of uploaded files.
 It automatically generates a SHA-256 fingerprint for every file stored in Amazon S3 and maintains a tamper proof audit trail in DynamoDB.
 If a file is modified while keeping the same name, the system detects the change and triggers a real time alert using Amazon SNS.
+This project was first built manually using the AWS Console and later automated using Terraform to demonstrate Infrastructure as Code practices.

 This project simulates high stakes environments such as legal, medical, and forensic systems where data integrity is critical.